MCP HubMCP Hub

 1. Create a Google Cloud Project and obtain credentials:

-• Add http://localhost:3000/oauth2callback to the authorized redirect URIs if using Web application.
+• For Web application, add http://localhost:3000/oauth2callback to authorized redirect URIs

-• Download the JSON file and rename it to gcp-oauth.keys.json.
+• Download the JSON file of your OAuth keys and rename it to gcp-oauth.keys.json

 2. Run Authentication: